altar31/altar31/README.md

  ## About me 🧔‍♂️

  - PhD in Physics and former energy engineer
+ - I'm a polyglot programmer, using mainly Python, Julia and a bit of Rust.
  - I enjoy to build data-driven & technical computing softwares solutions & systems
  - I'm a cookery enthusiast, runner and traveler
  - I have an amazing wife and two cats